Wooden toy train: Bridges and tunnels

 Early Skaneateles sets had rectangular supports that raised the track gradually.
 Due to the different connection system Skaneateles used at that time, tracks could be easily bent upwards at the connection point.
 The two-piece bridge with massive, self-supporting, ramps has been common since the 1960s.
 Provided with supports, this bridge could be easily elongated using normal straights.
 More modern bridge designs have used large amounts of plastic since the 1980s, reducing the amount of wood needed and thus producing lighter and cheaper designs.
 A sturdy basic bridge is the three-part bridge with the connections in the ramp section.
 Such designs seem to be aimed at the youngest players as they do not come apart easily.
 However, the design is not extendable.
 The two-part bridge led to the development of some raised track pieces.
 First versions had viaduct-like designs or sported some sort of gadget like a drawbridge.
 Later ramps were track bent in an S-shape.
 As these were not self-supporting, new sorts of elevated track pieces were introduced.
 These consisted of a short piece of track raised by four legs.
 These supports were stackable and based on a square design, so that the direction could be changed by a right angle turn on the different levels.

 Buildings

 Early buildings had windows and doors made by drawing lines in a single color on simple rectangular blocks.
 Sometimes they had slanted roofs made with another piece of wood, painted another color, stacked on top.
 A common early station design consisted of a simple platform with a roof on two or three supports along the longer axis.
 Later buildings have printed multicolor patterns.
 There have always been building sets that were similar to the popular wooden building blocks, allowing many individual designs.
 Since the 1990s building designs have become more sophisticated and interaction with the trains has increased.
-Learning Curve may have made this approach popular with many designs based on the story plots of the Thomas the Tank series, such as a grain loader accessory or a logging mill.
+Learning Curve may have made this approach popular with many designs based on the story plots of the Thomas the Tank Engine series, such as a grain loader accessory or a logging mill.